Create and configure datasets in Visual Studio

-A dataset is a set of objects that store data from a database in memory and support change tracking to enable CRUD operations on that data without the need to be always connected to the database.
+A dataset is a set of objects that store data from a database in memory and support change tracking to enable create, read, update and delete (CRUD) operations on that data without the need to be always connected to the database.
 Datasets were designed for simple forms over data business applications.
-New applications should consider using Entity Framework to store and model data in memory.
-To work with datasets you should have a basic knowledge of database concepts.
+For new applications, consider using Entity Framework to store and model data in memory.
+To work with datasets, you should have a basic knowledge of database concepts.

 On the Project menu, click Add New Data Source to start the Data Source Configuration Wizard.

-Choose the type of data source you will be connecting to.
+Choose the type of data source that you will be connecting to.

 For databases, choose the database or databases that will be the data source for your dataset.